 - 3.10 Licensing agreements between non-competitors are agreements made between parties that, in the absence of the agreement, would not have been actual or potential competitors on a relevant market.
 The relationship between the undertakings will be defined as the status that existed at the time the agreement was made.
-The CCCS will not consider that the status of this relationship has changed as a result of the competition that may develop following the licensing agreement, unless the agreement is subsequently amended materially. - 3.83.11 Licensing agreements made between undertakings on the same level, e.g. two manufacturers, are considered agreements made between non-competitors so long as they are not actual or potential competitors in a relevant market.
-One example of this would be where one of the undertakings is a standard essential patent ("SEP") holder.
-Further discussion on SEPs is set out at paragraphs 4.9 to 4.11 below. - 3.12 3.7 Most licensing agreements between non-competitors are made between parties in a complementary relationship, and generally do not pose competition concerns.
-In general, such agreements are more likely to have an adverse impact on competition in the relevant product market where at least one party to the agreement enjoys https://doi.org/10.10/ significant degree of market power.
-An adverse impact on competition may arise, for example, if the licensing agreement forecloses access to, or increases competitors' costs of obtaining important inputs.
-This would occur if, for example, the licensor makes the licensing of one technology conditional upon the licensee also procuring another licence or product from the licensor. - 3.93.13 Agreements between non-competitors may contain certain licensing restraints that could adversely impact competition in the technology market.
-Foreclosure effects may stem from licensing restraints that prevent licensees from obtaining licencessing to competing technologies or create disincentives for them to do so, where the licensor enjoys a significant-high-degree of market power.
+CCCS will not consider that the status of this relationship has changed as a result of the competition that may develop following the licensing agreement, unless the agreement is subsequently amended materially. - 3.11 Licensing agreements made between undertakings on the same level, e.g. two manufacturers, are considered agreements made between non-competitors so long as they are not actual or potential competitors in a relevant market.
+Most licensing agreements between non-competitors are made between parties in a complementary relationship, and generally do not pose competition concerns.

+- 3.12 However, such licensing agreements may still raise competition concerns under the section 34 prohibition where they give rise to an adverse impact on competition in a market involving one of the parties to the agreement.
+For example, an adverse impact on competition between a licensee and its competitors may arise if the licensing agreement forecloses access to, or increases the licensee's competitors' costs of obtaining, important inputs from the same licensor.
+Similarly, an adverse impact on competition between a licensor and its competitors may occur if, for example, the licensor makes the licensing of one technology conditional upon the licensee also procuring another licence from the licensor. - 3.13 Agreements between non-competitors may contain certain licensing restraints that could adversely impact competition in the technology market.
+Foreclosure effects may stem from licensing restraints that prevent licensees from obtaining licences to competing technologies or create disincentives for them to do so, where the licensor enjoys a significant degree of market power.
 For instance, competing providers of technology may be foreclosed where incumbent licensors impose licensing restraints on licensees (e.g. product manufacturers) to such an extent that an insufficient number of product manufacturers is available to be licensed by competing providers of technology and where high barriers to entry limit the number of new product manufacturers.
-Sellers of substitutable technologies may be foreclosed where licensors withwhich collectively have a sufficient significant degree of market power pool together various parts of a technology and license them together as a package when only part of the package is essential to produce a certain product.
+Sellers of substitutable technologies may be foreclosed where licensors which collectively have a significant degree of market power pool together various parts of a technology and license them together as a package when only part of the package is essential to produce a certain product.
 More information in this regard can be found in the section on "Technology Pools" at paragraphs 3.34 to 3.36 below.
-Such agreements may also give rise to competition concerns under the section 47 prohibition, where one (or more) of the undertakings involved hold(s) a dominant position.

-3.103.14 3.9 Agreements between non-competitors may also have an adverse impact on competition between competing licensees if they facilitate coordination to increase prices or to reduce output in a relevant market.
+Such agreements may also give rise to competition concerns under the section 47 prohibition, where one (or more) of the undertakings involved hold(s) a dominant position. - 3.14 Agreements between non-competitors may also have an adverse impact on competition between competing licensees if they facilitate coordination to increase prices or to reduce output in a relevant market.
 For example, if owners of competing technologies impose similar restraints on their licensees, the licensors may find it easier to coordinate their prices.
 Similarly, licensees that are competitors may find it easier to coordinate their pricing if they are subject to common restraints in licences with a common licensor or competing licensors.
 The risk of anti-competitive coordination is increased when the relevant markets are concentrated and difficult to enter.
 The use of similar restraints may, however, be common and pro-competitive in an industry, because they contribute to the efficient exploitation of the IP.
 The facts and circumstances of each case will need to be considered.